 Inevitability of responsibility

+Every internationally wrongful act of a State or its organs entails the international responsibility of that State.
 All stakeholders can be held responsible for violations of international law and human rights as a result of the adoption, application or enforcement of unilateral coercive measures, compliance with or enforcement of unilateral coercive measures, over-compliance with any form of sanctions.

-Shifting responsibility between international organizations, States and businesses does not provide any ground for excluding such responsibility or liability under international public law, international private law or national law (civil or criminal).Provisions of national law of sanctioning States cannot be invoked to avoid responsibility under international law and/or liability for the damages caused.
+Shifting responsibility between international organizations, States and businesses does not provide any ground for excluding such responsibility or liability under international public law, international private law or national law (civil or criminal).Provisions of national law of sanctioning States cannot be invoked to avoid responsibility under international law, international Human Rights ant international humanitarian law and/or liability for the damages caused.

 Obligation of due diligence is an obligation of action.
-Therefore, States are obliged under international law to take all necessary legislative, organizational or operational measure to ensure that activity of businesses under their jurisdiction or control does not violate human rights including extraterritorially.
+Therefore, States are obliged under international law and international Human Rights law to take all necessary legislative, organizational or operational measure to ensure that activity of businesses under their jurisdiction or control does not violate human rights including extraterritorially effects.
 Regional organizations shall bear the appropriate obligation in part they operate within their functional competence.

 Complex and divisible character of responsibility